yousefelassal/quote-cron/README.md

 > We don't know a millionth of one percent about anything.

 > Remember always that you not only have the right to be an individual, you have an obligation to be one.

+> Experts on romance say for a happy marriage there has to be more than a passionate love.
+For a lasting union, they insist, there must be a genuine liking for each other.
+Which, in my book, is a good definition for friendship.